 It is never been easy to keep the balance between tourism and conservation, but Belize is doing a good job.
 Tourism represents the country top sources of revenue and livelihood depends on nature.

-The government has been encouraged all the citizens to build their own tourism industry.
+The government has been encouraged by all the citizens to build their own tourism industry.
 The main goal was also to support community-based projects and accentuated the interest of locals in protecting their own environment.

 Belize has a rich variety of wildlife.
 This is due to the advantage position between North and South America.
 Is common to see sanctuaries where the mantra is, wildlife preservation.
 Cockscomb Basin Wildlife Sanctuary is a unique place for jaguar protection.
-In Belize, 60% of land surface is covered by forest and the remaining is covered by cultivated land, agriculture, and human settlements.
+In Belize, 60% of the land surface is covered by forest and the remaining is covered by cultivated land, agriculture, and human settlements.

 When it comes to protecting biodiversity and natural resources, Belize is a leader.
 The country has low deforestation rate, and one of the most extensive systems of terrestrial protected areas in the Americas.